 Cost Overruns and Disruption Delays

 The completed costs of construction projects are frequently higher than originally budgeted.
 There are many reasons for these increases, such as scope changes, user requirements that change or arise during construction, errors in design, differing site conditions, estimating errors, subcontractor or vendor failures and wage or material escalation and changes.
 Analyzing the reasons for these increases is often a predicate for determining if a claim has merit and should be pursued.
 We analyze the actual project cost data, which often includes job cost reports, budgets, estimates, takeoff sheets, change orders, payment applications, field directives and invoices, among many other documents.
 Sage’s expertise is invaluable in performing these cost analyses.

 Most construction claims give short shrift to damages and focus on entitlement, despite the fact that the ultimate goal of any construction claim is recovering monetary damages.
 Our approach is different.
 When we prepare or defend damages claims, we utilize actual cost data whenever possible.
 While we utilize academic studies of labor productivity and similar empirical studies, we use these to validate actual costs rather than as a primary method of damage calculation.
 We focus on cost and cost reports, labor reports, variances from the anticipated or budgeted amounts and the reasons for those variances.
 As a result, we are able to accurately determine direct and indirect damages, including damages for productivity loss, increased duration, extended overhead and various other reasons.
 Focusing on the costs helps focus our analysis on the issues that matter.
 Because the number of documents produced in construction cases can be staggering, this approach reduces what is often a tedious, drawn-out process.
 By focusing our analysis from the start, we don’t waste time or our client’s money sifting through useless and irrelevant documents.

-Bill Schwartzkopf, CEO of Sage Consulting, is the author of Calculating Construction Damages and Calculating Lost Labor Productivity in Construction Claims, two leading treatises in the industry intended for use by lawyers, contractors, consultants and other people who are involved in construction claims.
+Bill Schwartzkopf, CEO of The Sage Group, is the author of Calculating Construction Damages and Calculating Lost Labor Productivity in Construction Claims, two leading treatises in the industry intended for use by lawyers, contractors, consultants and other people who are involved in construction claims.